qclaogui/gaip/README.md

 Testing Lint & fmt
   test                                      Run tests.
-  lint                                      Runs various static analysis against our code. fmt                                       Runs fmt code. (go-fmt buf-fmt) go-fmt                                    Runs gofmt code buf-fmt                                   examining all of the proto files. goreleaser-lint                           Lint .goreleaser*.yml files. go-lint                                   examining all of the Go files. buf-lint                                  Lint all of the proto files. fix-lint                                  fix lint issue of the Go files
+  lint                                      Runs various static analysis against our code. fmt                                       Runs fmt code (automatically fix lint errors) go-fmt                                    Runs gofmt code buf-fmt                                   examining all of the proto files. goreleaser-lint                           Lint .goreleaser*.yml files. go-lint                                   examining all of the Go files. buf-lint                                  Lint all of the proto files. api-linter                                Lint all of the proto files. fix-lint                                  fix lint issue of the Go files

 Release